 While she would never call herself a community leader, Danielle Captain-Webb is determined to use her knowledge and experience to empower her community and ensure their voice is heard.

 “I feel really empowered by my community.
-They have entrusted me with a position where I am their voice, and I want to make sure that they are heard,” she says.
+They have entrusted me with a position where I am their voice, and I want to make sure that they are heard,” says Danielle.

-As a criminal lawyer, Chair of the Darkinjung Aboriginal Land Council (Darkinjung LALC) and previous recipient of UNSW’s Shalom Gamarada Residential Scholarship, it’s fair to say that Danielle’s knowledge, achievements and experience supports her in this ambition.
+As a criminal lawyer, Chair of the (Darkinjung LALC) and previous recipient of UNSW’s Shalom Gamarada Residential Scholarship, it’s fair to say that Danielle’s knowledge, achievements and experience supports her in this ambition.

 Leading for land rights